OluwoleOyetoke/Accelerated-Android-Vision/README.md

 assisted by a Convolutional Neural Network (CNN).
 Adequate effort is made to utilize heterogeneous computing as much as possible through the newly released Android Neural Networks API which intelligently distributes computationally intensive Neural Networks (NN) tasks to any available onboard accelerator (GPU/NN Accelerator).
+[The Neural Network portion of the project can be found here] (https://github.com/OluwoleOyetoke/Computer_Vision_Using_TensorFlowLite)

 The CNN is first trained with the German Traffic Sign Recognition Benchmark (GTSRB) training database using Tensor Flow.
 The trained model is then embedded within the mobile device